 Automated candidate screening reduces the reliance on a recruiter having to manually narrow down applications and instead this initial decision-making stage is managed with the addition of hiring technology.
 This type of automation works by filtering through CVs/resumes to determine the best fit for a specific role.
 Which can be dependent on different factors such as experience, skills and qualifications.
 The applications are then narrowed down and the recruiter or hiring manager is presented with the most appropriate candidates who match the job requirements.
 By depending less on human evaluation to reduce high volumes of job applications, the risk of letting qualified candidates slip through the recruitment process is reduced.
 Saving the hiring professionals valuable time to which they can reinvest back into other aspects of their profession.

 High-quality candidates can often get overlooked, particularly those already existing within a talent database.
 These job seekers may have been unsuccessful for a previous role but their details are still stored and ‘kept on file’ but then are not made use of for future roles.
 Job-seekers have become tired of hearing this phrase after failing to land a job.
 However, this term can be taken to a new literal sense, with the addition of hiring technology.

-New opportunities can be open up for existing candidates who failed to secure a previous role, enabling the recruiter to reconnect with the job seekers and find hidden talent already existing within their database.
+New opportunities can be opened up for existing candidates who failed to secure a previous role, enabling the recruiter to reconnect with the job seekers and find hidden talent already existing within their database.
 Which saves time and can find candidates who are already qualified for the role.
-This in turn, can improve the quality of hire, as these candidates may have a previously applied for a similar role and therefore already have the desired skill set and experience for the specific role.
+This, in turn, can improve the quality of hire, as these candidates may have previously applied for a similar role and therefore already have the desired skill set and experience for the specific role.